nbari/gbump/README.md

 What does it do?
 ================

-Will print current version if any and bumped version
+Will print current version if any and bumped version, if option `-q` (quiet) is used it will only print the bumped version, if option `-t` (tag) then it will create a git tag with the bumped version "git tag -a "x.y.z" -m "x.y.z"

 How to use it?
 ==============